JNathan18/AI4EO_Machine_Learning_Methods/README.md

 ## Notes
 - Ensure all libraries are properly installed before running the notebook.
 - Ensure that when using the notebook all paths are changed to the data you'd like to classify.
-- The notebook was structured for educational purposes.
+- This notebook was structured for educational purposes.
+- Email zcapmcl@ucl.ac.uk regarding any issues/bugs with the notebook.

+## Acknowledgments
+The base code for this notebook created for UCL’s GEOL0069 module.
+Special thanks to Dr Michel Tsamados for guidance and support.
+We also acknowledge the use of publicly available datasets and tools.